sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/convert.rst

 Then YV16 will be converted to YV24 while applying *chromaresample*.
 *ChromaOutPlacement* won't be used since our target is YV24.

+History
+'''''''
+``ConvertBackToYUY2`` was introduced in Avisynth 2.02 (circa 2002) as an explicit workaround for a horizontal chroma shift introduced by ``ConvertToYUY2``'s 1-2-1 averaging kernel in the ``YUY2 → RGB → YUY2`` roundtrip workflow that was common before native YUV processing was available.

+When Avisynth 2.50 added YV12 support, the YV12↔YUY2 conversion used XviD's routines, which were later replaced in 2.51 with custom SSE/iSSE code using a 0.75/0.25 weighted vertical kernel — faster than a correct resampler but geometrically wrong: it introduced a quarter-pixel vertical chroma shift for progressive material, and asymmetric opposite-direction shifts for top and bottom fields in interlaced material.
+This was diagnosed precisely by Gavino in 2009 (Doom9 thread #147629), who showed the round-trip kernel was ``[3,12,1]/16`` and ``[1,12,3]/16`` for top and bottom fields respectively, where the correct MPEG-2 kernel would give ``[3,26,3]/32``.
+The speed rationale for the approximation was confirmed by Tritical: the double-``pavgb`` trick with a subtract-one correction was the fastest available implementation at the time.

+When ``ConvertToPlanarGeneric`` was introduced with AviSynth+ (based on the 2.60 development work by IanB), the correct infrastructure — placement-aware resampling with proper ``_ChromaLocation`` frame property handling — became available.
+However the legacy fast-path shortcuts were preserved alongside it, meaning most scripts continued to hit the old buggy kernels unless explicit options were passed.

+In 3.7.6 the legacy direct conversion kernels are removed entirely.
+All ``ConvertToYUY2`` paths now route through YV16 via ``ConvertToPlanarGeneric``, giving correct chroma placement, full frame property support, and access to the AVX2/AVX512 resampler paths in Intel. ``ConvertBackToYUY2`` forwards to ``ConvertToYUY2``;
+the left-pixel-only hack is no longer needed since the YV16 lossless repack path eliminates chroma resampling loss entirely for roundtrip workflows.

 Sampling